Title IX Information

 Privacy

 Conversations with all University employees that are related to Title IX are kept as private as possible, but information about incidents of suspected violations of Title IX are legally mandated be shared to the extent necessary to conduct an investigation and take any corrective action deemed appropriate by the University.
-The only two categories exempt from reporting a suspected violation of Title IX are counseling sessions that take place within a clinical counseling context and pastoral counseling sessions with the Campus Pastor in the Office of Student Life.

-Remember: Sexual assault is NEVER the survivor’s fault.
+Remember: Sexual Assault is Never the Survivor's Fault

 Sexual assault can happen to anyone.
 There is no typical survivor.
 Statistics indicate that anywhere from 85-90% of all sexual assaults occur between people who know each other.
+If a friend has been assaulted or raped:

-• Listen and be supportive.
+- Listen and be supportive.

-• Encourage your friend to immediately contact the appropriate resources.
+- Encourage your friend to immediately contact the appropriate resources.

-• Stay with your friend during interviews and examinations if she or he wants you to do so.
+- Stay with your friend during interviews and examinations if she or he wants you to do so.

-• If you have been assaulted or raped, you have control of the choices you can make.
+- If you have been assaulted or raped, you have control of the choices you can make.
 Following are recommendations to assist you in dealing with this crime:

-• Do not blame yourself.
+- Do not blame yourself.
 Sexual assault is NEVER the survivor’s fault.

-• Go to a safe location.
+- Go to a safe location.

-• Seek medical attention immediately.
+- Seek medical attention immediately.

-• Do NOT shower, bathe, or douche.
+- Do NOT shower, bathe, or douche.
 The only way medical evidence can be collected is if it is left intact.

-• Do not straighten up the area where the assault has taken place.
+- Do not straighten up the area where the assault has taken place.
 Put clothes in a PAPER bag.
 The impulse to clean is normal, but evidence that might be needed will be destroyed by these activities.

-• Get to a hospital.
+- Get to a hospital.
 Transportation can be provided by a friend or roommate or through the local resources (see below).

 Note: In order to collect evidence to later be used in legal proceedings, an exam should be administered at Sacred Heart Medical Center.
 This is performed at the survivor’s discretion.
 Although the survivor may not want to press charges immediately, it is important that evidence is collected for potential future use as soon as possible after the assault takes place.